gdgcloudkol/ccd2024/README.md

-# Google Cloud Community Days Kolkata 2024
+# Google Cloud Community Day Kolkata 2024

-#GoogleCloudCommunityDays - An event organized by the community that features industry experts presenting on exciting cloud topics.
+#GoogleCloudCommunityDay - An event organized by the community that features industry experts presenting on exciting cloud topics.
 The shared belief powering this conference is that when developers come together to exchange ideas, amazing things can happen.
 This event is a great opportunity to learn from the best, network with other developers, and get inspired to build amazing applications.

 ## What to expect from the event?